WHalloranIRL/odok/README.md

 ### Icons

+Using [Font Awesome](https://fontawesome.com) I seleceted the social media icons and embedded them into the footer element

 ### Structure

 Based on current user experiences, I am choosing to go with a Mobile first approach.
 Using a single scrollable page with snap scrolling.
 I will modeling on iPhone 15 & Glaxay S20.
 I will be using breakpoints to make the page responsive for larger screens.